cncf/devstats.archive/ARCHITECTURE.md

 # Architecture

-We're getting all possible GitHub data for all objects, and all objects historical state as well (not discarding any data):
+We're getting all possible GitHub data for all objects, and all objects historical state as well (not discarding any data).
+We are also keeping copy of all git repositories used in all projects and update it every hour:

 1) `structure` (manages database structure, summaries, views)
 - [structure](https://github.com/cncf/devstats/blob/master/cmd/structure/structure.go)